Architecture

 Speaking purely from the perspective of the Humanitec Operator, there is no difference between Direct mode and GitOps mode.
 All the Humanitec Operator sees is that someone creates custom resources in the cluster, and it executes the instructions they convey.
 In Direct mode, that someone is the Platform Orchestrator, whereas with GitOps mode it is the GitOps operator (acting on behalf of the Platform Orchestrator).

-You technically enable this mode by switching to Direct mode and creating a Resource Definition for your Kubernetes cluster that uses a specific Driver named k8s-cluster-git
+You technically enable this mode by switching to Direct mode and creating a

 on top of that.